Comparing Visa Credit Card Offers

 Depending on the benefits tier you have on your Visa card, you can enjoy everything from an auto rental collision damage waiver to various travel insurance offers and extended warranties.
 Whichever card you end up picking, there are a number of things you need to know.
 Here, we look at:

 Whether you are trying to figure out which card network offers the best benefits or you want to know what to look for when picking out a Visa card, we can help.

 After researching and analyzing over 3,400 credit card offers, here are our recommendations for the 10 best Visa credit cards right now.
-The Chase Freedom Unlimited and Capital One Quicksilver are at the top of our list and both are great for everyday purchases.
+The Chase Freedom Unlimited tops our list and is great for everyday purchases.
 Cash back cards like the Wells Fargo Cash Wise offer great bonuses.
 If you have average or limited credit history, the Credit One Bank Platinum Visa is a good option.

 CreditCards.com's expert picks: Best Visa credit cards of 2019